barbeau/gpstest/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Observed behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what actually happened.

 **Device and Android version:**

-What make and model device (e.g., Samsung Galaxy S3) did you encounter this on?
-What Android version (e.g., Android 4.0 Ice Cream Sandwich) are you running?
+What make and model device (e.g., Samsung Galaxy S10) did you encounter this on?
+What Android version (e.g., Android 10.0) are you running?
 Is it the stock version from the manufacturer or a custom ROM?
 What version of Google Play Services is running on your device?

 **Screenshots:**